Can I increase my home loan to buy a car?

 Redraw

-If you’ve been making extra repayments on your home loan that equate to the purchase cost of your desired new vehicle, you could potentially redraw these funds from your home loan account to buy the car.
+If you’ve been making extra repayments on your home loan that add up to the purchase cost of your desired new vehicle, you could potentially redraw these funds from your home loan account to buy the car.

-If your home loan does offer a redraw facility, this could be a reasonably fast and easy process that doesn’t involve reapplying for finance.
+If your home loan offers a redraw facility, this could be a reasonably fast and easy process that doesn’t involve reapplying for finance.
 It would also mean that you’ll avoid having an additional loan repayment to manage.

-The biggest risk in doing this is that you are essentially undoing the hard work you put into making extra repayments on your home loan.
+The biggest risk of this strategy is that you are essentially undoing the hard work you put into making extra repayments on your home loan.
 Extra repayments may shorten your home loan term by a number of years, reducing your interest charges over the life of the loan.
-If you redraw, you’ll miss out on these savings which can cost you more money in the long run and prevent you from owning your home sooner.
+If you redraw to use your home loan to buy a car, you’ll miss out on these savings, which can cost you more money in the long run and prevent you from owning your home sooner.

 Also, keep in mind that even if your home loan offers a redraw facility, you may be charged a fee for redrawing funds, plus there could be a limit to how much you can redraw.